-8 According to the Center for Chemical Process Safety (CCPS), "inherently safer design solutions eliminate or mitigate the hazard by using materials nad process conditions that are less hazardous."
+8 According to the Center for Chemical Process Safety (CCPS), "inherently safer design solutions eliminate or mitigate the hazard by using materials and process conditions that are less hazardous."
 Center for Chemical Process Safety (CCPS).
-Inherently Safer Chemical Processs - A Life Cycle Approach.
+Inherently Safer Chemical Processes - A Life Cycle Approach.
 2nd ed., Section 5.1.1, 2009.
+9 An effectiveness ranking of techniques used to control hazards and the risk they represent can be described as a hierarchy of controls.
+The further up the hierarchy, the more effective the risk reduction achieved.

-9 An effectiveness reaking of techniques used to central heavers and the rick they represent can be described as a commitment to examine whether the implementation of the safety case regulatory regime could be a more effective regulatory tool to achieve major accident prevention for California petroleum refineries.
+commitment to examine whether the implementation of the safety case regulatory regime could be a more effective regulatory tool to achieve major accident prevention for California petroleum refineries.
 The reader will find additional issues, arguments, and counterarguments regarding the safety case regulatory regime addressed in Appendix C of this report.